muratk3n/thirdwave/en/tweets/2020/week21c.md

 Being aware of them will help.
 Another way is through advanced levels of certain types of meditation, the hard-core kind, bcz they ultimately lead to "the death of the socially learned self".
-But it's possible to burn a fuse this way.
+You cld burn a fuse tho, watch out.
 Krishna almost died.
 Krishnamurti did okay, but he had many others helping him.
 Some high level teachers even, tough mofos spent a few years not being able to keep food down and lived on freaking jello.
 This shit can kill you.
 Beware.